Skip to Content

 Under the cap, most have a steel pin box with mounting holes on one end.
 This is where a steel shaft called a kingpin connects to the front of the fifth wheel.

-Pickup trucks that tow 5ths are equipped with a heavy-duty hitch installed into the bed of the truck.
+Pickup trucks that tow fifth wheels are equipped with a heavy-duty hitch installed in the bed of the truck.
 That wheel hitch clamps around the fifth wheel’s kingpin, locking the trailer and the hitch together.
+So, the manner of towing is one significant distinction of a 5th wheel camper.

 Here you see a close-up view of the locking jaws of a fifth wheel hitch in the bed of a pickup truck.